Wisdom Teeth – Courtice – Oshawa

 Another reason to have a wisdom tooth removed is if the tooth has grown in improperly, causing the tongue to brush up against it.

-Dr. Nejatali will always suggest saving a tooth whenever possible.
+Dr. Bedi will always suggest saving a tooth whenever possible.
 Other than wisdom teeth, you may have other problematic teeth that have decay or have been traumatized.
-There are ways to save your original teeth from extraction, and we suggest that you speak with Dr. Nejatali or one of our King Town Dental team members before you decide which course of action is best for you.
+There are ways to save your original teeth from extraction, and we suggest that you speak with Dr. Bedi or one of our King Town Dental team members before you decide which course of action is best for you.